 Please don’t tell me you’re confident you won’t run into unexpected expenses in your entire college student life.

-A warrior always prepares for the worst outcome, always has a backup plan ready on command.
+A warrior always prepares for the worst outcome and always has a backup plan ready on command.
 Just like a warrior, your Emergency Fund is a backup plan, and storing your cash in a Bank account translates to a backup plan ready on command (banks are highly liquid).

 I’m sure by now you know that eating outdoors isn’t cheap.
-You might have rich friends in college, they don’t hesitate to spend because they have a lot of money in their pockets, they’ll keep spending on dinners at fancy restaurants twice a week but you can’t do that.
+You might have rich friends in college, who don’t hesitate to spend because they have a lot of money in their pockets, they’ll keep spending on dinners at fancy restaurants twice a week but you can’t do that.

 You need to have money for your day-to-day expenses, for unexpected expenses and simply just to increase your wealth.
 Google and YouTube are two great platforms where you can learn to cook.

-There’s a professional chef on YouTube for each type of cuisine, with so many recipes out there, it’s extremely easy to become a good chef.
+There’s a professional chef on YouTube for each type of cuisine, and with so many recipes out there, it’s extremely easy to become a good chef.

 Mobile plans confuse the hell out of me.
-First of all, there are so many different mobile carriers, they have 10 different plans to choose from, each plan has some problem with it and I end up changing it again and again.
+First of all, there are so many different mobile carriers, they have 10 different plans to choose from, and each plan has some problems and I end up changing it again and again.

 To make things simpler, I look for two things, one is unlimited calling and texting and the second is brand.
 If the brand is recognizable and prices are reasonable, I choose that plan.

 Do the math before you randomly choose a plan.
-Prefer prepaid over postpaid cause according to my experiences, prepaid is cheaper and you can change plans easily.
+Prefer prepaid over postpaid cause according to my experience, prepaid is cheaper and you can change plans easily.

 9. Be Calculative and Rational